 It is as if events outside ourselves define who we are.
 This should not be.

-Swirling around us are a wide variety of countless, conflicting opinions and a slim minority of healthy principles.
-One principle more than any other has helped me find grounding when experiencing self-doubt:
+Swirling around us are countless conflicting opinions and a slim minority of healthy principles.
+One principle, more than any other, has helped me find grounding when experiencing self-doubt:

 Our character comes from